TomChrister/auction-website/README.md

 ### Deployment 📱

-The project is hosted on Vercel (bidwise-auction.vercel.app)
+The project is hosted on Vercel [Bidwise Auction](https://bidwise-auction.vercel.app)

 ---